Rubberazer/wall_e_t/README.md

     sudo apt install libsqlite3-dev

 ## Test vectors
 Some, but not all of the test vectors included at the end of the concerned BIPs, plus numerous (lots) of tries here: https://iancoleman.io/bip39, all looking good at this point, extremely useful site by the way.
+Also, Greg's site is an absolute must, highly recommended: https://learnmeabitcoin.com/.

 ## Done so far
 Probably the most useful thing you can do at this point is just to compile the tests: